 Anki and Memorang use Spaced Repetition Software, so I recommend those if you want to make flashcards.
-You can also used spaced reptition with index cards by keeping them in seperate piles, as seen in this article: How to Study With Flashcards.
+You can also used spaced repetition with index cards by keeping them in separate piles.

 For anatomy flashcards, I often studied them with a textbook or my laptop nearby.
 If I couldn’t picture the muscle or diagram in my head, I found it in the book or looked on Google for a photo.